rafael-santiago/macgonuts/doc/MANUAL.md

 ### The eavesdrop commnad

-If you are wanting to do some active sniffing beetween two points this is the ``macgonuts`` command that you are looking for...
+If you are wanting to do some active sniffing between two points this is the ``macgonuts`` command that you are looking for...

 With ``eavesdrop`` command you are able to simply watch the network traffic or log it to inspect later.
 You can